 There are many ways to compare vehicles, such as power or efficiency.
-For over 100 years, fuel economy has been measured in terms of miles per gallon — the distance you can travel using one gallon of fuel.
+For over 100 years, fuel economy measurement has been in terms of miles per gallon — the distance you can travel using one gallon of fuel.
 When comparing two vehicles, it’s easy to see that a 30-mpg vehicle will use more fuel than a 45-mpg vehicle.
 You can even use mpg to determine how well you’re driving or how well your engine is running by simply dividing your mileage by how much fuel you use.

 With alternative fuel vehicles came the introduction of a new fuel economy measurement — MPGe, or miles per gallon equivalent.
+But what is MPGe?
 This measurement is used for plug-in hybrid electric vehicles, extended-range electric vehicles and battery electric vehicles (PHEV, EREV, and BEV), as well as hydrogen fuel cell vehicles, compressed natural gas vehicles and liquefied natural gas vehicles (HFCV, CNGV, and LNGV).
 How can you possibly compare fuel economy among these vehicles?
 That’s where MPGe comes in.

 Unlike regular gasoline-powered internal combustion engine vehicles, plug-in vehicles use rechargeable battery packs for part or all of their motive energy.
 This presents a bit of a problem when it comes to comparing fuel economy, because gasoline and electricity aren’t measured in the same way.
 Gasoline and diesel are measured in gallons, while electricity is measured in kilowatt-hours (kWh).
 The fuel economy of plug-in vehicles is therefore measured in kilowatt-hours per 100 miles (kWh/100mi).